Induwara1006/Induwara1006/README.md

     alt="Typing SVG"
   />
 </p>

-Computer Engineering Undergraduate with a focus on **Artificial Intelligence & Machine Learning** and **embedded systems for IoT applications**.
 Interested in designing **intelligent, reliable, and system-level solutions** that integrate data-driven models with hardware and real-world environments.

 ---